sumendar/sumendar.github.io/content/home/about.md

 My specialties include but are not limited to data acquisition, preprocessing, data cleansing, data manipulation, exploratory data analysis (EDA), data visualizations, and machine learning.

-Please connect with me about any of your data science and analytical needs so I can discuss how I can help you and your team.
+Please connect with me about any of your data science and analytical needs so I can discuss how we can help you and your team.